leptos-rs/cargo-leptos/README.md

 set in a `.env` file as cargo-leptos reads the first it finds in the package or workspace directory and any parent directory.

-The environment variables are also provided by cargo-leptos when building, running and testing.

 ```toml
 # Sets the name of the output js, wasm and css files.
 #